The-Statistical-Support-Network/dss-rbuild/docs/01_package_development.md

 })
 ```

-This test is a bit more interpretable and delivers a better error message.
+This test is a bit more interpretable/readable and delivers a better error message.

 ### Automated Checking